AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### Display Mode

-By default, the text of headers is always shown.
-However, if the text does not fit the height of headers, it can be cropped or hidden.
+By default, the text of a header is not shown if it does not fit its height.
+However, you can hide such text or always show the text of headers.
 To set the display mode of headers, call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:

-* `"alwaysShow"`
+* `"drop"` (default)
 * `"clip"`
-* `"drop"`
+* `"alwaysShow"`

 The sample below shows how to change the display mode, which is initially set to "drop":